pyOpenSci/python-package-guide/_sources/tutorials/publish-pypi.md.txt

 Show them how to do this

 1. update the project-name in the pyproject.toml file
-2. update the module repo directory to be the same
+2. update the module repository directory to be the same
 :::

 :::{figure-md} build-workflow-tutorial